 What do you need to raise your score on the ACT or SAT?

 Take a practice test and take it seriously.
-Establish exam-like conditions.
-Do each section successively and time yourself.
+Mimic the test environment to the best of your ability.
+Do each section in order and time yourself.
 Take a short break if you need to, but don't stop for lunch.
 The ACT and SAT are endurance tests.

-Unless your score far exceeds the average at all of your prospective schools, expect to spend a fair amount of time preparing before the real test.
+Unless your score far exceeds the average at all of your prospective schools, you'll want to dedicate some time to prepping before you take an official test.
 Improving your score by even a hundred points can significantly improve your chances of admission at many schools.

 Finally, it's time to find the solution that works best for you.
-We recommend The Princeton Review's ACT and SAT test preparation resources (sure, we're a little biased).
-Whatever approach you choose, start planning well in advance.
-You'll do better if you set aside time each week to prepare rather than cramming it all in at the last minute.
+Whatever approach works best for you, start planning well in advance.
+You'll do better if you set aside time each week to prepare, rather than cramming it all in at the last minute.